ohkawatks/synthesijer_ip/README.md

 # synthesijer_ip
-Copyright 2015 Takeshi Ohkawa
+##Takeshi Ohkawa

-Hardwired AXI-IPs written in Java for synthesijer.
+Hardwired IPs written in Java for synthesijer.
-These IPs are mainly intended to be used in Xilinx Zynq platform.
+These IPs are mainly intended to be used in Xilinx Zynq platform as AXI-IPs.

 ## Setup Synthesijer environment
 Prerequisites